yousefelassal/quote-cron/README.md

 > We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light.

 > We're born alone, we live alone, we die alone.
 Only through our love and friendship can we create the illusion for the moment that we're not alone.

+> Wise kings generally have wise counselors; and he must be a wise man himself who is capable of distinguishing one.